Social Media is a Factor in One-in-Three Divorces

 According to Telegraph.co.uk, Facebook has become a “virtual third party” in divorce petitions.
 “Facebook is being blamed for an increasing number of marital breakdowns, and it is quite remarkable that all the petitions that I have seen here since May have cited Facebook one way or another,” said attorney Emma Patel.

 A recent poll indicates that a third of all English divorces in 2011 cited Facebook as a contributing factor, according to an article by Forbes.com.
 The 5,000 people polled listed a number of ways that Facebook activity played a part in their divorce.
-Reasons included sharing details of a spouse’s behavior, making negative remarks about a spouse and communicating inappropriately with someone of the opposite sex.
+Reasons included sharing details of a spouse’s behaviour, making negative remarks about a spouse and communicating inappropriately with someone of the opposite sex.

 Experts speculate that as the use of social media becomes more pervasive, people lose touch with its public nature, and tend to interact too spontaneously with online friends, sharing thoughts as one would in a private conversation.
 However, the intimate information shared with these “friends” may seriously damage relationships when exposed to public examination, particularly when marital problems arise.